-Coronagraphic imaging with JWST’s Mid-Infrared Instrument (MIRI) provides high contrast imaging in wavelength bands from 10 to 23 μm, using 1 Lyot-type coronagraph and 3 4-quadrant phase-mask (4QPM) coronagraphs.
+Coronagraphic imaging with JWST’s Mid-Infrared Instrument (MIRI) provides high-contrast imaging in wavelength bands from 10 to 23 μm, using one Lyot-type coronagraph and three 4-quadrant phase-mask (4QPM) coronagraphs.

-The imaging channel on MIRI is equipped with 4 coronagraphs that provide high contrast imaging (HCI), covering wavelength bands from 10 to 23 μm (Boccaletti et al. 2015).
-See here for an overview of JWST's HCI capabilities, and here for an overview of JWST HCI optics.
+The imaging channel on MIRI is equipped with four coronagraphs that provide high-contrast imaging (HCI), covering wavelength bands from 10 to 23 μm (Boccaletti et al. 2015).

 In addition to the classical Lyot coronagraph (which provides an inner working angle (IWA) of ~3λ/D), MIRI also incorporates the 4-quadrant phase-mask coronagraph technology (4QPM; Rouan et al., 2000) to provide the smallest possible IWA of ~1 λ/D at 10 to 16 μm.
 These advantages might be used for studying exoplanets and other faint circumstellar sources.